caiosw/dio-peopleapi/README.md

 * Hibernate
 * Mapstruct

-The project is available in
+The project is available online in https://caiosw-peopleapi-live.herokuapp.com/api/v1/people

 To execute the project on the terminal, just type: